Investor Connect

 Read more

-Investor Perspectives – How to Solve the Fintech Problem: Changes Expected in the Coming 12 Months
+Investor Perspectives – How to Understand Blockchain: Growth in the Blockchain Segment

-This is Investor Perspectives, I’m the host of Investor Connect, Hall T Martin, where we connect startups and investors for funding.
-In our new Investor Perspectives series entitled “How to Solve the Fintech Problem”, you’ll hear about changes expected in the coming 12 months and our guests’ final thoughts.
-As…
+This is Investor Perspectives.
+I’m the host of Investor Connect, Hall T Martin, where we connect startups and investors for funding.
+In our new Investor Perspectives series entitled “How to Understand Blockchain”, you’ll hear about growth in the Blockchain segment.
+As the COVID pandemic passes, we emerge into a new…

 Read more